brandon3sican/denr_travel_order/docs/role-management.md

 ## Roles and Permissions

 ### Signature Requirements
-- All roles except Super Admin and Admin must have a valid signature uploaded to participate in the approval workflow
+- All roles except Super Admin must have a valid signature uploaded to participate in the approval workflow
 - Signatures are validated before any approval/recommendation action
 - The system enforces signature requirements at both the UI and API levels
 - Signature updates are logged for audit purposes
+- Users are prompted to upload a signature upon first login
+- Signatures must be verified before performing any workflow actions
+- Signature usage is tracked and logged with timestamps
+- Multiple signature formats are supported (uploaded image or drawn)
+- Signatures can be updated but previous versions are archived

 ### Default Roles